Exactly How To Live a Life of Travel. Another Yomadic Two Step Guide™

 About the photos:

 Sydney, Australia.
-The greatest city in Australia by far (sorry Melbourne), and one of the most incredible cities anywhere on Earth.
+The greatest city in Australia (sorry Melbourne), and one of the most incredible cities anywhere on Earth.
 I’m here, staying at the rightfully world-famous Bondi Beach for a few more days, and then off to another continent on Monday.

 This page is tagged Australia, life of travel, long term travel, see the world, Sydney